MAST-Framework/MAST-F/docs/source/intro/docker_setup.rst

     :type: str
     :value: "https://localhost:8443|https://127.0.0.1:8443"

+    Trusted origins when configuring Django to run with HTTPS.

     .. important::
-        Configure the trusted hosts if you are using a revere proxy like nginx.
+        Configure the trusted hosts if you are using a reverse proxy like nginx.
 Replace hostnames of the given URLs to match your own ones.

 .. py:data:: DJANGO_SESSION_EXPIRE_AT_BROWSER_CLOSE